dragosgatan/csi/README.md

 # Wi-Fi CSI Motion Detection

-Five ESP32s (all transmitting and receiving) distributed over a space detect movement through CSI.
+Any number of (in our case 6) ESP32s (all transmitting and receiving) distributed over a space detect movement through CSI.

 ## What is CSI?